 Phyllis, along with her husband Manny, lived their days playing a very active role in the school.
 These years since, children have enjoyed the same principles of schooling that Phyllis set up so many years ago.
 In fact, many alumni who visit often comment on how things are exactly the same except that the space just feels smaller to them!

-Today, the school continues in the safe hands of Judy Accardi, who has been at the school while Phyllis was here, and has worked at the school as a teacher, parent and now as the Director.
-Now over 67 years old, Play Mountain Place continues to offer children and families a radical alternative to traditional schooling.
+Today, the school continues in the safe hands of Judy Accardi, who has worked at the school in the 1980’s, a teacher of our Communication Skills workshop, a parent, and now as the Director.
+Under her stewardship, Play Mountain Place continues to offer children and families a radical alternative to traditional schooling.

 1949 Modern Playschool, the first humanistic alternative preschool in California is established by Phyllis Fleishman.